Cyfrin/foundry-full-course-cu/README.md

 # Lesson 6: Foundry Simple Storage

 💻 Code: [https://github.com/ChainAccelOrg/foundry-simple-storage-f23](https://github.com/ChainAccelOrg/foundry-simple-storage-f23)

+In this lesson, we will dive into the process of deploying the Simple Storage contract using Foundry.
+This is a powerful deployment tool that streamlines the deployment process and provides additional functionalities to enhance your contract deployment experience.

+We will explore step-by-step instructions on how to leverage Foundry to deploy the Simple Storage contract.
+You will learn how to configure deployment parameters, specify network settings, and manage contract deployment options efficiently.

 ## Installation & Setup (MacOS & Linux)
 -   [Visual Studio Code](https://code.visualstudio.com/)